-Before a company considers use of the Treaty, they must consider the following basic operating concepts:
+Before an organisation considers use of the Treaty, they must consider the following basic operating principles:

-- The transfer of Treaty articles between approved community members (US and Australian) does not include the associated technical data and other supporting resources.
-For a company to receive and utilise technical data associated with a Treaty article from the US, the company must be listed on, or be a signatory to, a US Technical Assistance Agreement (TAA) or applicable US export licence; - The re-transfer of a Treaty Article (once in Australia) must be approved under the terms and conditions described in section 2.4.5; and - Only items listed on the DTCML that have an approved end use operation, program, or purpose, are approved as Treaty Articles.
+- The transfer of Treaty articles between Approved Community members may include the associated technical data and other supporting resources.
+This technical data will be annotated within the article listing in Part 1 of the DTCML (and not Part 2).
+If technical data is not described for a relevant article, an Australian Community member will need to apply to receive and utilise technical data associated with the Treaty article.
+This will involve the company being listed on, or be a signatory to, a US Technical Assistance Agreement (TAA) or applicable US export licence/approval; - The re-transfer of a Treaty Article (once in Australia) must be approved under the terms and conditions described in section 2.4.6; and - Only items listed on the DTCML that have an approved end use operation, program, or purpose, are approved as Treaty Articles.